An approach to categorification of Verma modules: Introduction

 Forgetting the cohomo\-lo\-gical degree on the superrings $\Omega_k$ and $\Omega_{k,k+1}$ defines a forgetful functor into the category of $\bZ$-graded $\Omega_k(-1)$-supermodules, where $\Omega(-1)$ is the ring $\Omega$ with the cohomological degree collapsed.
 This defines a category $\cM(-1)$.
 A direct consequence of Theorem 5.11 is that the Grothendieck group $K_0(\cM)$ is isomorphic to the Verma module $M(-1)$.

-Our strategy to categorify $M(n)$ is to first define for each $n\in\bZ$ certain sub-superrings $\Omega_k(n)$ and $\Omega_{k,k+1}(n)$ of $\Omega_k$ and $\Omega_{k,k+1}$, that agree with the superrings above for $n=-1$, and such that an immediate application of the procedure as before results in a categorification of the Verma module $M(\lambda q^n)$.
+Our strategy to categorify $M(n)$ is to first define for each $n\in\bZ$ certain sub-superrings $\Omega^n_k$ and $\Omega_{k,k+1}^n$ of $\Omega_k$ and $\Omega_{k,k+1}$, that agree with these for $n=-1$, and such that an immediate application of the procedure as before results in a categorification of the Verma module $M(\lambda q^n)$.
 We then apply the forgetful functor to define a categorification of $M(n)$.

-As in the case of $\cM$, for each $m\geq 0$ there is an action of the nilHecke algebra $\nh_m$ and of its enlargement on $\F^m$ and on $\E^m$.
+As in the case of $\cM$, for each $m\geq 0$ there is an action of the nilHecke algebra $\nh_m$ and of its enlargement $A_m$ on $\F^m$ and on $\E^m$.